-The above named directors are all executive directors (except for J. Brett and J. Jackson who are both non-executive directors) and are involved in the management of other companies within the Royal London group of companies.
+The above named directors are all executive directors (except for John Brett and Jill Jackson who are independent non-executive directors) and are involved in the management of other companies within the Royal London group of companies.

 All communications in relation to this Prospectus shall be in English.